MatthewKandiah/flectris/README.md

 ## Plan - Short Term
 - refactor image layout transitions (done in texture image creation and swapchain image setup)
+- copy image data to staging buffer, then transfer to device local image
 - create image view, bind it to the graphics pipeline, check in renderdoc that we've got the whole image